bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-09-18-gallivant.md

 The most extreme Petit project is an assembly (not resolved enough to call a film) put together for a particular viewing in a particular gallery, in January 1997, and called (as a flag of convenience) _The Slaughterhouse Tapes_.
 This one really sorted the punters out.
 Even the thesis writers put away their notebooks and headed back up the stairs.
 A few old lags, nostalgic for underground cinema, lounged on a balcony swilling complimentary wine and talking throughout.
 Improvised out-takes, image clusters that come back, time and again, drives through Suffolk (a wonderfully tense creature at the wheel), minatory skies, a girl dyeing her hair, snatched city footage; a thumping loop of sound by Bruce Gilbert, snatches of half-heard conversation, bent motorway poles like some endless Spartacus crucifixion.
 A Trappist doctrine that lies in parallel to Kötting but which cannot be resolved by returning to the point of origin.
 Without the humour or the humanity, Petit uses boredom – road time, surveillance time, river drift – as a way of slowing light, _of allowing his audience to make their own contribution to the world_ as he presents it.
 The agenda is whatever you want it to be: what you see is what you get.
 And it can be edited in any order to fit any occasion.
 Orthodox chronology is unknown to him.
 Petit’s KyIe of Lochalsh is a very different place to Kötting’s: no jaunty lavatory attendants, just remorseless, ice-scoured landscapes and shifting cloud masses, road accidents.
 If a concrete bunker were for hire with a good view of Sellafield, Petit would be first in line.
 If Jarman hadn’t beaten him to it, he’d be dug into the Dungeness shingle.
 His is a world dominated by aesthetics, ideas of arrangement and displacement.
 Kötting solves his difficulties by a Zen act, madcap physicality, a leap into the sea.
 Petit will outstare Permian rock forms.
 Kötting clog dances, Keiller stares with autistic steadiness, and Petit reproves reality (worries it into ethically satisfying arrangements).

 **Signing her desire**
 Signs and shapes (broken sentences, graffiti) are important markers for the psychogeographers. _Gallivant_ is blitzed with found texts, hints, signifiers.
 The yellow lettering of a Spastics charity shop, swastikas on walls, the madcap calligraphy of fairgrounds and piers.
 Eden, the child, strokes an empty belly, or signs her desire for home, with soft, quick fingers.
 Gladys learns to ‘read’ her.
 Kötting mimes through the window of the camper van, before falling off and shattering his ankle.
 The various camera-eyes are hungry for guidance.
 The furry sound-stick is an unsatisfied predator.
 ‘Tell me a story, sing me a song.’
 When the anarchic crew arrive in South Wales at the old steel dock of Port Talbot, they find a notice in the mud, in front of all that apocalyptic industrial squalor; a message that seems precisely to define their case.
 DO NOT ANCHOR BETWEEN SIGNS.
 Keep moving, get out of town.
 The road’s end is its beginning.

-Iain Sinclair, _Sight and Sound_, September 1997
+**Iain Sinclair, _Sight and Sound_, September 1997**

-<![endif]-->

-**Gallivant**
+<br><br>

+**GALLIVANT**
 _Director_: Andrew Kötting
 _Production Company_: Tall Stories
 _In association with_: British Film Institute, Channel Four
-_Production Company_:
-Arts Council of England
+_Production Company_:  Arts Council of England
-_Executive Producers_: Ben Gibson,
+_Executive Producers_: Ben Gibson,  Andy Powell
-Andy Powell
 _Producer_: Ben Woolford
 _In Charge of Production_: Angela Topping
 _Production Manager_: Janni Perton
 _Cast Co-ordinator_: Leila McMillan
 _Screenplay_: Andrew Kötting
 _Director of Photography_: N.G.
 Smith
-_Additional Camera_: Lynda Hall,
+_Additional Camera_: Lynda Hall,  David Leister
-David Leister
 _Super 8/Stills_: Gary Parker
 _Editor_: Cliff West
 _Title Graphics_: Big Hand Design
 _Titles_: Damson Studios
 _Opticals_: Howell Opticals (London)
 _Music_: David Burnand
-_Piano/Synths/Accordion/Concertina_:
-David Burnand
+_Piano/Synths/Accordion/Concertina_:  David Burnand
 _Oboe_: Louise Coombes
 _Trombone_: Keith Harrison, Jane Murrill
 _Violin_: Claire Nelson